What Are The Most Common Injuries in A Car Accident?

 More than 16,000 car accidents occur every day in the United States.
 Car accidents can cause serious long-term physical and emotional damages, and recovering from a car accident injury can be both time-consuming and incredibly costly.

-The following are five common injuries that can occur in car crashes:
+The following are five of the most common injuries in car accidents:

 Whiplash and Neck Injuries

-Whiplash and neck injuries are incredibly common in rear-end collisions, which make up almost 30% of all car accidents.
+Some of the most common injuries in a car accident are Whiplash and neck injuries in rear-end collisions, which make up almost 30% of all car accidents.
 Whiplash occurs when a great deal of sudden force causes a person’s head to quickly jerk forward and backward.
 People who suffer from whiplash often experience immediate neck pain and stiffness that can last well over a year, and 10% of those who suffer whiplash become permanently disabled.
 Fortunately, most people who suffer whiplash recover within a few months or even weeks.

 Victims of whiplash may also experience long-term effects, including dizziness, jaw pain, blurry vision, trouble sleeping, memory issues, neck and shoulder pain and stiffness, headaches, and difficulty concentrating.

 Head and Brain Injuries

 Experiencing head trauma during a car accident can permanently disable you and can often be fatal.
 The area of your head that experiences trauma as well as the amount of force that struck your head determine the severity of your brain injury.
 Suffering brain injuries can reduce your mobility, cognitive functions, and can affect your emotional and behavioral control.